northeastern-rc/rc-public-documentation/docs/source/using-discovery/bash.rst

 ``kill`` - Terminate a process by its process ID::

    kill <pid>

 Advanced Commands
 =================
 In this section we will provide examples of some helpful advanced commands, and then take a closer look at three essential advanced commands.

-``find`` - Search for files and directories.
+``sed`` - Stream editor for filtering and transforming text.

 .. code-block:: shell
-  :emphasize-lines: 3,4
+  :emphasize-lines: 2-4, 7-9

-  find /path/to/search -name "*.txt" /path/to/search/file1.txt
-  /path/to/search/file2.txt
+  cat file1.txt
+  This is line 1
+  This is line 2
+  This is line 3

+  sed 's/line 1/Line 1/' file1.txt
+  This is Line 1
+  This is line 2
+  This is line 3

-Reference: `find(1) manual page`_
+Reference: `sed(1) manual page`_

 ``gzip`` - Compress or decompress files.